 Penny George, PsyD

-Her leadership in philanthropy has been featured in the Chronicle of Philanthropy, the Minneapolis Star Tribune, and Compass, the journal of the Center for Public Leadership at Harvard University.
-With her husband Bill, she received the Service Beyond Self Award from the Rotary Club of Minneapolis.
-In the past two years, Dr. George has been a featured speaker at Georgia Tech/Emory University Predictive Health Institute, the Institute of Medicine and the University of Minnesota, Center for Spirituality and Healing.
+Her leadership in philanthropy has been featured in the Chronicle of Philanthropy; the Star Tribune; Views from the Field; a publication of Grantmakers in Health; and Compass, the journal of the Center for Public Leadership at Harvard University.
+With her husband Bill, she received the Association of Fundraising Professionals, Minnesota Chapter 2012 Outstanding Individual Philanthropists award and the 2003 Service Above Self award from the Rotary Club of Minneapolis.

-Penny George received her bachelorís degree in English (Phi Beta Kappa) from Duke University, her masterís degree in Educational Psychology from the University of Minnesota, and her doctorate in Counseling Psychology from the University of St. Thomas.
+Dr. George received her bachelor’s degree in English (Phi Beta Kappa) from Duke University, her master’s degree in Educational Psychology from the University of Minnesota, and her doctorate in Counseling Psychology from the University of St. Thomas, Saint Paul, Minnesota.